A building at Paris International Airport, Corona architecture. Image by author.

 Until quite recently, we simply did not know about the material existence of a powerful but invisible micro-world, one that has major implications for the status of human and ecosystem health.
 The very idea that humans are ‘holobionts’ (Margulis 1991), or communities of organisms, runs counter to deep-seated intuition about what humans are.
 Our religious and philosophical traditions did not have any knowledge of the microcosmos and, as a consequence, missed one of the most important aspects of life in their appreciation of ontology (the study of existence or being).

 It gets even more bewildering when we learn that this invisible world also resides within our bodies.
 The concept of a collection of microorganisms, known as the ‘microbiome’ as constituting a vital part of what it is to be a human, challenges all past conceptions of human individual identity.
-We are not who we thought we were.
+We are not who we thought we were, we have always been ‘more than human’.

 One Hundred Years of Virology